Drayux/Catalyst/Install/04-environment.md

 _**TODO:** The microphone may depend on Carla and LSP plugins to function here, as the Pipewire config will feature a Carla rack after my revisions._

 ### Terminal
-The XDG `.desktop` spec allows shortcuts for traditional programs, as well as terminal-mode programs (such as micro.) [`xdg-terminal-exec`](https://github.com/Vladimir-csp/xdg-terminal-exec/tree/master) is a wrapper script that allows the user to specify a default terminal emulator in a graphical user environment (specifically as it pertains to `glibc`).
+The XDG `.desktop` spec allows shortcuts for traditional programs, as well as terminal-mode programs (such as micro.) [`xdg-terminal-exec`](https://github.com/Vladimir-csp/xdg-terminal-exec/tree/master) is a wrapper script that allows the user to specify a default terminal emulator in a graphical user environment (specifically as it pertains to `glib2`).

 > `git clone https://github.com/Vladimir-csp/xdg-terminal-exec.git /home/Downloads/Repositories`
 > `cp /home/Downloads/Repositories/xdg-terminal-exec/xdg-terminal-exec /usr/bin/xdg-terminal-exec`